onejuss/simple_mysql_billing/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-# change message to player on lines 77 and 92 yo your prefer in simple_mysql_billing.sp
+# change message to player on lines 77 and 92 to your prefer in simple_mysql_billing.sp
 line:77 - KickClient(client, "Welcome!
 This is a privet server, in order to play you have to subscribe http://yoursite.com");
 line:92 - KickClient(client, "Sorry, your Subscriptions is ended %s http://yoursite.com", buffer);